HumanSignal/label-studio/docs/source/blog/webhook-blog.md

 ---
-title: From raw data to a trained model: Automate your ML pipeline with Label Studio & SageMaker
+title: From raw data to a trained model&#58; Automate your ML pipeline with Label Studio & SageMaker
 type: blog
 order: 90
 image: /images/webhook-blog/sagemaker-illustration.png